If you’re reading this, you’re probably not trying to plan a “traditional” wedding day.

 Elopements 4+ hours to multi-day)

-Half or full-day coverage with planning support and a day that can include multiple locations.
+Starting at USD $3400 and includes half or full-day coverage with planning support and a day that can include multiple locations.

 Adventure Sessions (up to 2 hours)